yfann/TS-REACT-SEED/README.md

 #TS-REACT-SEED

-This is a react template using typescript.
+This is skeleton project using typescript and react to build frontend app.

-Integrated:
-+ gulp
+Build tools include typings, gulp, browserify, tsify etc.

 ##Command